 Once we return to our normal routines, Dr. Leibowitz predicts that comfort will prompt the mass adoption of online therapy.
 “Many people will wonder why they took time off of work to travel to a therapist in the first place and enjoy the value of being able to just log on from home, work, or even a hotel room,” he says.
 It may also be preferable for some therapists, who have had to deal with their own mental health in addition to supporting other people.

 COVID-19 status will be part of dating

-We’ll start flying, again, but with social distancing and other precautions in place
+We’ll start flying again, but with social distancing and other precautions in place

-Though air travel has come to a grinding halt during the coronavirus outbreak, it’s slowly starting to pick back up.
+Though air travel came to a grinding halt during the coronavirus outbreak, it’s slowly starting to pick back up.
 The International Air Transport Association projects global air traffic in 2021 to be 50 percent higher year-over-year than in 2020, bringing it to 50.6 percent of its 2019 level.
 And airports and airlines will reflect our new normal: Expect social distancing to be alive and well in air travel.
 “Airlines will adjust by innovating how they interact with passengers,” says Jesse Neugarten, the founder of Dollar Flight Club.
 “We can expect to see the boarding process move to a back-to-front system to help customers follow social-distancing guidelines and limit the spread of COVID-19.
-In addition, in the short term, airlines will not allow passengers to book middle seats.”
-Also, expect to see fewer food and drink services on flights in order to limit interaction with crew members and passengers.
+Also, expect to see fewer food and drink services on flights in order to limit interaction with crew members and passengers.”

 The interior design of our homes will matter more